EmilHernvall/dnsguide/chapter1.md

  * The header is using the OPCODE QUERY which corresponds to 0.
 The status (RESCODE) is set to NOERROR, which is 0 numerically.
 The id is 36383, and will change randomly with repeated queries.
-The Query Response (qr), Recursion Desired (rd), Recursion Available (ra).
+The Query Response (qr), Recursion Desired (rd), Recursion Available (ra) flags are enabled, which are 1 numerically.
 We can ignore `ad` for now, since it relates to DNSSEC.
 Finally, the header tells us that there is one question and one answer record.
  * The question section shows us our question, with the `IN` indicating the class, and A telling us that we're performing a query for A records.
  * The answer section contains the answer record, with googles IP. `204` is the TTL, IN is again the class, and A is the record type.
-Finally, we've got the google.com IP-adress.
+Finally, we've got the google.com IP-address.
  * The final line tells us that the total packet size was 44 bytes.

 There are still some details obscured from view here though, so let's dive deeper still and look at a hexdump of the packets.
-We can use `netcat` to listen on a part, and then direct `dig` to send the query there.
+We can use `netcat` to listen on a port, and then direct `dig` to send the query there.
 In one terminal window we run:

 ```text